nsfyn55/apitree/README.md

 pyramid_apitree
 ===============

-A package for making an orderly API from Pyramid views.
+A Python package for making an orderly API from Pyramid views.